 There’s no question that bourbon is king these days.
 Status bottles such as Pappy Van Winkle, Buffalo Trace Antique Collection and Michter’s 25-year-old are snapped up as soon as, and often before, they hit store shelves.
 People who manage to snag one often resell them on the secondary market for as much as 10 times their retail price.
 Though the fetishism has become a bit much, it has certainly helped position bourbon at the top of the booze chain.

 Could rum be far behind?
 After all, it’s arguably America’s native spirit.
 (There were hundreds of rum distilleries in America well before bourbon broke ground.)
 The outlook of rum’s future depends on who you ask.

 “In bourbon, the big players put out great products that drive the connoisseur market, while rum has always been content with capturing the masses,” he says.
 “Making good rum is also harder than making good bourbon.
 There are so many more variables in rum than whiskey.
 I think it’s the most difficult spirit to master from the production end.”

-Kenneth McCoy, the chief creative officer of Public House Collective and co-owner of The Rum House bar in New York City, says he has seen a shift in consumer behavior in the last couple of years, with many customers coming in and asking for particular rum brands in the way that a whiskey drinker might ask for Bulleit or Four Roses.
+Kenneth McCoy, the chief creative officer of Public House Collective and co-owner of The Rum House bar in New York City, says he has seen a shift in consumer behavior in the last couple of years, with many customers coming in and asking for particular rum brands in the way that a whiskey drinker might ask for Four Roses.

 “We want a story, and rum certainly has one to tell,” he says.
 “I’m hearing folks ask for Brugal, Banks, Plantation, Diplomático, The Real McCoy and so forth.
 People know these are quality brands.”